-As regards wind it may be accepted that for the production of fastgrown timber a certain amount of natural shelter is essential.
+As regards wind it may be accepted that for the production of fast-grown timber a certain amount of natural shelter is essential.
 Liability of the locality to frost is a matter of much importance.
-The cricket bat willow is not markedly frost tender but there may be injury from late frosts in situations where cold air accumulates or it is exposed to cold winds.
+The cricket bat willow is not markedly frost tender but there may be injury from late frosts in situations where cold air accumulates.